 Lesson 1Basic grammar

-In this page, we will look at the main characteristics of Japanese sentences.
+In this page, we will look at the main characteristics and rules of Japanese sentences.

 2 primary tenses : present and past